Nithinrajvr/ontology-visualization/README.md

 # Ontology Visualizer

-This project is developed as part of an interview task for Stepstone GmbH.
 The application takes in given JSON data and renders it into a graph to visualise the data.
 It also provides ability to add new data, edit existing data or delete them.